Should you buy a new build house?

 The biggest problem is after-sales care, it varies dramatically between firms.
 So while any credible developer will try the best to sort any issues, you could be waiting months.

 Should I befriend the developer?

-If you’re seriously considering buying a new build home, then it’s worth befriending the developer.
+If you’re seriously considering whether to buy a new build house or not, then it’s worth befriending the developer.
 This will enable you to see how good they are at after-sales care.